marihlau/ImageClassification-app/A1_response_to_criteria.md

 - **Student number:** n12541184
 - **Application name:** Image Classification
 - **Two line description:**
   This is an application where you upload a photo, where a machine learning model classifies what it is a picture of.
 You can log in to see all the images and their classification.
 Admins can also delete uploaded images in addition to uploading their own.
+The references.md is a refernce list to my project.

 ## Core criteria